Gateway to College

 - Your interview will be one-on-one with the Gateway to College Staff Member.
 The interview gives us an opportunity to get to know you better and learn more about your strengths and about what motivates you.
 You will be able to ask specific questions about the program during your interview.

-- Once you have completed Steps 1-4 and turned in all required paperwork (High School Transcript(s), Three Essays, Take Home Essay, Photo ID, Social Security Card, Birth Certificate, ACT/MME Scores (if applicable), Application) the Gateway staff will review your file and determine if you will be accepted into the program.
+- Once you have completed Steps 1-4 and turned in all required paperwork (Official High School Transcript(s), Completed FAFSA, Three Essays, Take Home Essay, Photo ID, Social Security Card, Birth Certificate, SAT/ACT/MME Scores (if applicable), Application) the Gateway staff will review your file and determine if you will be accepted into the program.
 Space is limited, and acceptance is not guaranteed; it is important that you turn in all of your paperwork by the deadline to ensure that your application will be considered.

 - You will be notified by letter of the decision made by the selection committee.
 If you are accepted, you will receive a letter of acceptance and contact information for your Resource Specialist.
 If you are not accepted, you will receive a letter explaining why and suggesting program alternatives.
 If you are put on a waiting list, you may be offered a spot at the beginning of the next term.

-- If you are accepted, you will be invited to Gateway Prep/Orientation.
+- If you are accepted, you will be required to attend Gateway Orientation.

 - If you are accepted while currently enrolled in high school or an alternative education program, you will need to withdraw from that school or program.
-You cannot be dual-enrolled in the Gateway to College program and a high school or alternative program.
+You cannot be dual-enrolled i! n the Gateway to College program and a high school or alternative program.
+You must provide Gateway with proof of checkout.

-- Gateway Prep/Orientation is an extensive one-week orientation that introduces students to Mott Community College and Gateway to College policies and procedures, student expectations.
+- Gateway Prep/Orientation is a required one-week orientation during the month of August that introduces students to Mott Community College and Gateway to College policies and procedures, student expectations.

 - Gateway Prep/Orientation runs from 9-2 daily and includes the following sessions: Basic Skill Building preparation, Personal and Academic Enrichment, GtC Student Experience from current Gateway students, Workshops with college administrators, faculty, staff, and community leaders.